coliff/bootstrap-ie7/README.md

 * Q. What about Bootstrap 4?

-  A. I'm working on a new CSS file to add Internet Explorer 8 support to Bootstrap 4.
+  A. I've created a couple of stylesheets for Internet Explorer 8 and 9 to add support for Bootstrap 4.
 Check it out at: https://github.com/coliff/bootstrap-ie8

 ### Known Issues
 - The boxsizing.htc polyfill can be  a little bit buggy.
 Please make sure you follow the instructions for using that carefully.